Unity-Technologies/ml-agents/docs/Migrating.md

 * Replace `Academy.RegisterSideChannel` with `SideChannelUtils.RegisterSideChannel()`.
 * Replace `Academy.UnregisterSideChannel` with `SideChannelUtils.UnregisterSideChannel`.
 * If your Agent class overrides `Heuristic()`, change the signature to `public override void Heuristic(float[] actionsOut)` and assign values to `actionsOut` instead of returning an array.
-* Before upgrading, move your environment-specific `Behavior Name` sections from `trainer_config.yaml` into a separate trainer configuration file, under the `behaviors:` section.
+* Before upgrading, move your `Behavior Name` sections from `trainer_config.yaml` into a separate trainer configuration file, under the `behaviors:` section.
 You can move the `default` section too if it's being used.
+This file should be specific to your environment, and not contain configurations for multiple environments (unless they have the same Behavior Names).
   * If your training uses [curriculum](Training-Curriculum-Learning.md), move those configurations under the `Behavior Name` section.
   * If your training uses [parameter randomization](Training-Environment-Parameter-Randomization.md), move